rsammer07/Movie-Watchlist/README.md

 # Project-2-Movie-Planner

 # Project Description
 Our Movie Review and Watchlist Application is a web-based platform developed using Express, MongoDB, Mongoose, Node, EJS, and JavaScript.
-It provides users with the ability to create an account, save their data, add movie reviews, maintain a watchlist, and contribute custom movie information.
-This application caters to movie enthusiasts who want a centralized place to manage their movie-related activities.
+It provides users with the ability to sign in with their google account, save their data, maintain a watchlist, and contribute custom movie information.

 # Picture of home page